deadlysnowman3308/Text-Encrypter-Decrypter/README.md

-# Perfect-Encrypter-Decrypter
+# Text-Encrypter-Decrypter

-### Just run Perfect-Encrypter-Decrypter.exe
+### Just run Text-Encrypter-Decrypter.exe

 * Free for use